wyixin/edx-platform/docs/en_us/course_authors/source/a_b_tests.rst

 .. image:: Images/a-b-test-lms-group-2.png
  :alt: Image of a unit page with Group 2 selected

+ .. note:: The example course content in this chapter use A/B test terminology to make the functionality clear.
+Typically, you do not want to use terminology in course content that would make students aware of the experiment.

 .. _The Studio Outline View of A/B Tests:

 ********************************************